1. People and culture

-Sami People in Northern Norway
+Sami people of Northern Norway

 The Sami people in Northern Norway have a unique culture, traditions and ancient languages.
 Their clothing, music, food culture and general way of life are very different from other Norwegians and seen as truly exotic by visitors to Norway.
 Let’s take a closer look at the Sami culture and history.